aghorler/Windows-10-Hardening/README.md

 1. Group policy registry references often change after major updates.
 This requires updates to these scripts.

-2. Many of these modifications are mere *opt-outs*, and are not means to ensure Microsoft are not collecting telemetry data.
+2. Many of these modifications are mere *opt-outs*, and are not means to ensure Microsoft are unable to collect telemetry data.

 ---